JiakunXin/MachineLearningExercise/README.md

 # MachineLearningExercise

-Exercises of course "Machine Learning" of AndrewNg.
+Exercises of course "Machine Learning" of Andrew-Ng.